-When people think of a dolphin, the bottlenose is the icon of them.
+When people think of a dolphin in general, the bottlenose is the icon of them.
 The classic TV show "Flipper" used bottlenose dolphins and it is also the main species in captivity.
 Orange County has 2 eco-types of bottlenose: Inshore/coastal and offshore.
 These dolphin can reach 12 feet long and weigh around 1,000 pounds which makes them much larger than the common dolphin which we see here much more often.
 Bottlenose dolphin live around 40-50 on average and around 5 years in captivity.

 Offshore Bottlenose Dolphin